|Role||Name||Email Address||Telephone Number|

 - To arrange the management and maintenance of the Councils equipment, plant and vehicles.

-- To set and monitor menu and room hire rates and terms.
+- To set and monitor menu and room hire rates and terms, while maximising all commercial opportunities within the Town Hall and other Council buildings.

 - To organisation and manage special projects and events on behalf of the council.